Thenlie/mdnman/lib/javascript/web_api/console/index.md

 - `%c`
   - : Applies CSS style rules to all following text.
 See [Styling console output](#styling_console_output).

 Some browsers may implement additional format specifiers.
-For example, Safari and Firefox support the C-style precision formating `%.<precision>f`.
+For example, Safari and Firefox support the C-style precision formatting `%.<precision>f`.
 For example `console.log("Foo %.2f", 1.1)` will output the number to 2 decimal places: `Foo 1.10`, while `console.log("Foo %.2d", 1.1)` will output the number as two significant figures with a leading 0: `Foo 01`.

 Each of these pulls the next argument after the format string off the parameter list.
 For example: